 Starting with the outside, a tape measure clip is riveted on the outside, and there are plenty of handy straps and hooks to hang your tools on.
 The hard pocket on the top for your safety goggles was a nice feature, and the tough handle strap looked like it would last for a long time.

-We loved the rubberised plastic hard-shell bottom that kept the bag standing up, no matter how we loaded the bag.
+We loved the rubberised plastic hard-shell bottom that kept the bag standing up, no matter how we loaded the Klein Tools rucksack.
 It’s the best tool bag rucksack for putting down on dirty surfaces, as the base is wipe clean and rugged.

 The bright orange interior will help you to find your tools faster, and each pocket has a tough rim that seems really tough.
-An awesome bag for electricians and other tradespeople on the go.
+An awesome tool rucksack for electricians and other tradespeople on the go.